Top 10 Best Marvel Comics Villains

 There is no other villain that deserves the number one spot other than our very own Doctor Doom.
 He is a timeless favorite that everyone enjoys.
 Who doesn't like him?

-Loki Loki Laufeyson, or Loki Odinson, is a fictional character appearing in the American comic books published by Marvel Comics.
-He is the adoptive brother and archenemy of Thor, and is known as the "God of Mischief".
-In the Marvel Cinematic Universe, the character has been portrayed by Tom Hiddleston.
+Loki Laufeyson, also known as Loki Odinson, is a fictional character appearing in American comic books published by Marvel Comics.
+He is the adoptive brother and archenemy of Thor and is known as the "God of Mischief."
+In the Marvel Cinematic Universe, the character is portrayed by Tom Hiddleston.

 How is he not number one?!
 Loki is so cool and one of the most loved Marvel hero/villains.
 He's not only strong, but he's clever and quick-thinking.
 Also, he's funny.
 Like with the "Get help!" scene in Thor: Ragnarok, where Thor is holding Loki and saying, "Get help!
 Get help!
 My brother is dying!
 Get help!"
 And then on the last "get help," he throws Loki onto the guards.